 It is considered to be fixed to the secret chamber with the ‘Naga Bandham’ or ‘Naga Paasam’ mantras by then ‘Siddha Purashas’ who lived during the reign of king Marthandavarma in the 16th century.

-A door of such a secret vault can be opened by a highly erudite ‘Sadhus’ or ‘Mantrikas’ who are familiar with the knowledge of extricating ‘Naga Bandham’ or ‘Naga Paasam’ by chanting a ‘Garuda mantra’; so except in this way, the door can’t be opened by any means by anyone.
-At present no where in India or in the world Rishis exist who are highly sacred and powerful Siddha Purshas while staying among populace and know to recite Garuda mantra Vedically.
+A door of such a secret vault can be opened by a highly erudite ‘Sadhus’ or ‘Mantrikas’ who are familiar with the knowledge of extricating ‘Naga Bandham’ or ‘Naga Paasam’ by chanting a ‘Garuda mantra’; so except in this way, the doors can’t be opened by any means, by anyone.
+At present no where in India or in the world Rishis exist who are highly sacred.
+Powerful Siddha Purshas are not found to be staying among populace.
+Those who are knowing the Vedic process to recite Garuda mantra prefer staying in secluded places, hills and forests.

-If any human attempts are made with man-made technology to open the mysterious Chamber-B other than by chanting highly sacred and powerful Garud Mantras by a pious Sadhus, catastrophes are likely to occur in and around the Temple premises or through out India or even through out the world according to Vedic astrologers of India, who also admitted their inability to open the door by chanting the secret Garud Mantra.
+If humanly attempts are put with man-made technology to open the mysterious Chamber-B other than by chanting highly sacred and powerful Garud Mantras by the pious Sadhus, catastrophes are likely to occur in and around the Temple premises or through out India or even through out the world according to Vedic astrologers of India, who also admitted their inability to open the door by chanting the secret Garud Mantra.

 If Garuda Mantra is chanted by any powerful Sadhu or Yogi or Mantrika the door can be automatically opened and no human effort is needed to open it in any other way.

-As of now, the people on the our side of the door are able to listen the sounds of water or hisses made by snakes.
-Believers say that the seventh door has an opening where the entire temple and areas may be flooded with waters and some others say, that there are large serpents guarding the area inside which doesn’t allow any one.
+As of now, the people on our side of the door are able to listen the sounds of water or hisses made by snakes.
+Believers say that the seventh door has an opening where the entire temple and areas may be flooded with waters and some others say, that there are large serpents guarding the area inside, they do not allow any one.
 The day to know what’s really behind is still awaited.
-Since ages Vedic astrologers excel in predictions, numerous historical incidences right from occurrence of Mahabharat war to the partition of India were correctly predicted.
+Since ages, Vedic astrologers excelled in predictions, numerous historical incidences right from occurrence of Mahabharat war to the partition of India – all were correctly predicted.

 It is common among ignorant Indians to disrespect our own legacies.
-Vedic astrologers were highly regarded even by britishers so when they informed congressmen and britishers not to declare independence on 15th august as the day was not auspicious; britishers purposely declared it on the same date, as they believed that it will definitely cast bad omen on India, whatever Vedicians predicted hold true, and India still remains a nation which has largest number of poor people, no basic sanitation, deeply rooted corruption and anti-hinduism.
+Vedic astrologers were highly regarded even by britishers so when they informed congressmen and britishers not to declare (a division called) independence on 15th august as the day was not auspicious; britishers purposely declared it on the same date, as they believed that it will definitely cast bad omen on India, whatever Vedicians predicted hold true, and India still remains a nation which has largest number of poor people, no basic sanitation, deeply rooted corruption and anti-Hindu ecosystem.

 That is why Vedic astrologers were called, when they saw the doors, they admitted it is not possible for them to open the doors.